 Nevada EBT Customer Service: How to Get Help & Common Issues

-Contact Nevada EBT customer service by phone, email, mail, or in-person for help with lost cards, PINs, or SNAP benefit questions.
+Get in touch with EBT customer service in Nevada by phone, email, mail, or in-person for help with a lost card, PIN, or SNAP issues.

 Nov 11, 2025